LCOGT/photonranch-jobs/README.md

         - "ulid" | string | id of the job being updated
         - "newStatus" | string | new status, for example: "STARTED", "EXPOSING", "COMPLETE".
         - "secondsUntilComplete" | int | estimate of the remaining time until a future status update of "complete" is sent.
 An empty value will register as -1.
 If no time estimate is available, use value of -1.
-    - Response data: 200 if successful
+    - Responses: 200 if successful
     - Example request:
     ```python
     # python 3.6